 Light easily shines through Sonoran flour tortillas, which are nearly as thin as rice paper.
-With no baking powder, they feature a texture flaky that melts on your tongue and requires the bare minimum amount of chewing.
-While delicate, there’s no other tortilla you’d want to wrap your burrito.
+With no baking powder, they feature a flaky texture that melts on your tongue and requires the bare minimum amount of chewing.
+While delicate, there's no other tortilla you'd want to wrap your burrito with.
 Once you go Sonoran, other flour tortillas are boring.

 Although Tucson taquerias typically offer corn tortillas as well, flour tortillas are the star here.

 Spanish conquistadors introduced wheat to Mexico and the plant has thrived in Sonora for over 400 years.
 Now, the flour tortilla is a staple throughout northern Mexico; it is harder to find once you head south towards Mexico City, however.

 Arizona's next door neighbor, New Mexico, features thicker, puffier flour tortillas.
 As a Tucsonan, you might try them and think, "this is flatbread, I want a tortilla!"
 However, their leavened tortillas make sense when they're used to sop up Hatch chili stews.
 As a burrito, not as much.

 The Sonoran flour tortilla doesn't use yeast, baking powder, or any other leavener; it only uses flour, water, fat, and salt.
 The fat is where variation comes in: lard, vegetable shortening, or oil.